palatore/Progetto-HE.I.DI./README.md

 User can save food in different favorites list, one for food and one for lunches.

 //more ideas to be written

+Suggestions from professor: include a second actor to the application called dietologo, a dietologo is a super user which can consult their patients' schedules and interacti with them.
+A dietologo can rate a food, lunch or an entire day that belongs to one of their patients.
+Patiens can request a feedback from their dietologo.
+IMPORTANT: Dietologo-patient is a one-to-many relation.
+They are visibly connected and it can be seen in the user or in the dietologo profile page.

+//IMPORTANTE: COSTRUIRE UNO SCHEMA E UN DIAGRAMMA E-R DA PRESENTARE AL PROFESSORE
 -----------------------------------------------------
+DA IMPLEMENTARE:

+- Login utente
+- Login dietologo
+- Home page utente
+- Home page dietologo
+- Dati cibo
+- Funzione di ricerca e consultazione cibo
+- Funzione di creazione nuovi pasti
+- Dati dei pasti
+- Pagina profilo utente
+- Pagina profilo dietologo
+- Dati utente, spazio utente dove salvare diete, pasti e cibi
+- Dati dietologo, dove salvare pazienti
+- Definire permessi
+- Pagina della giornata corrente per l'utente, concatenazione pasti e checklist
+- Pagina della settimana corrente per l'utente
+- Calendario basato su google calendar
+- Backend